Never Miss a Crashing Pod Again

 [INFO] monitor: Starting pod monitor | clusters=3 | poll=60s | threshold=10min

-The easiest way to trigger an alert is to point a deployment at a non-existent image tag:
+The easiest trigger is pointing a deployment at a tag that doesn't exist:

 kubectl set image deployment/<name> -n <namespace> <container>=nginx:thistagdoesnotexist999